projectara/greybus-spec/source/device_class/camera.rst

 to User Defined 8-bit Data Type 8 (0x37).

-Camera Modules should encode metadata using the properties and serialization format defined in the Properties section of Greybus Camera Device Class specifications.
+Camera Modules should encode metadata using the properties and serialization format defined in the :ref:`Properties Section <camera-properties>` of Greybus Camera Device Class specifications.

-..
-TODO: jmondi: insert reference to that section, once added

 However, when this isn’t possible or practical (for instance, when the Module hardware dictates the metadata format), Modules may choose to encode metadata